D3ZAX/GodotHumanoidRetargetPlugin/README.md

 # GodotHumanoidRetargetPlugin
-Plugin for Godot 4.6 or above to implement animation retarget for humanoid skeletons with different rest pose and different structures.
+Plugin for Godot 4.6 or above to implement animation retarget for humanoid skeletons with different rest pose (A-Pose or T-Pose) and different structures.

 Project contains an example scene, retarget a maximo model to a Daz3D G8M model.